 With some care and planning you can grow cannabis outdoors from the hottest tropical regions to as far north as Alaska or Scandinavia.

 Selecting the right site for your outdoor marijuana grow is of the utmost importance.
 When considering a potential site you will need to think about the basic requirements of your marijuana plants as well as how you are going to get to and from the site and whether the plants are going to be hidden from view.
-You should consider the following factors.
+We have a full section on outdoor growing site selection.

 Even though you may live in a place where it is not illegal to grow marijuana outdoors, weather you are growing in your backyard or elsewhere stealth is still one of your primary concerns.
 Growing marijuana is still a contentious issue to many people, possibly including your neighbors, and some people just don’t like it.
 There’s always the danger of theft too.
 Any smoker who happened to stumble upon your lovely ripe plants while out walking in the woods or seeing it over your back fence one day might be likely to help himself to some.

 If you are growing in your garden, after you consider the best locations in terms of sunlight start thinking how you will conceal the plants.
 Usually the best way to do this is with other plants such as tomatoes as they grow quickly like your weed will.

 If you are growing in the woods consider locations that are far away from tracks or paths used by walkers.
 You might need to get your hiking boots on and head across country, away from people.
 Dog walkers and hikers get everywhere so look out for signs of their passing and look for places that they might think too awkward to get to.